 Lighting Options for Electric Service Interruptions

-A reliable light source is one of the main priorities blackouts, for the simple reason that any activity needs visibility.
+A reliable light source is one of the main priorities in blackouts, for the simple reason that any activity needs visibility.
 Also consider that moving around in the dark is more dangerous during emergencies; if you are injured, access to transportation and medical assistance may be limited.

 Candles and kerosene lamps are the traditional solution during blackouts, but they have one significant problem: combustion releases substances that are harmful for humans.

 - These substances can easily accumulate indoors, especially during a blackout, when ventilation systems have no power.